Nelson A. Tajong, M.D.

 Gastroenterologist located in Conroe, TX & The Woodlands, TX

 Many people suffer from their hemorrhoids for a long time before seeking help, but there’s no need to suffer in silence.
 Board-certified gastroenterologist Nelson Tajong, MD, at Lakeside Gastroenterology, provides expert care for hemorrhoids.
 The patient-centered gastroenterologist offers a quick, easy, and pain-free treatment for hemorrhoids.
-Call the office in Conroe, Shenandoah, or Huntsville, Texas, or schedule a consultation online today.
+Call the office in Conroe and The Woodlands, Texas, or schedule a consultation online today.

 Hemorrhoids, also known as piles, are inflamed and swollen veins found in the lower portion of your rectum or external anal tissue.
 It’s a common condition that affects people of all ages.

 Hemorrhoids develop from excess tension on these veins.
 Straining during a bowel movement because of constipation or spending long periods sitting on the toilet may cause the pressure that leads to inflamed, swollen veins.